 Java String literal is created by using double quotes.

 By using new keyword

-First-Class ObjectsStrings in Java are First-Class Objects.
-By convention, in programming language 'C' and 'C++' strings are null-terminated array of characters and there is no real entity in 'C' and 'C++' that is a string.
+On the other hand, in programming languages like 'C' and 'C++', strings are conventionally represented as null-terminated arrays of characters.
+In these languages, there is no built-in string data type like in Java.
+Instead, a string is essentially a sequence of characters stored in an array, terminated with a null character ('\0') to indicate the end of the string.
 But in Java, strings are first-class objects and it provides several advantages to the developers, they are:

 - The manner in which you obtain strings and elements of strings is consistent across all strings and all systems.